Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Conclusion

 \section{Conclusion}

 This paper asked whether current evaluation settings in entity-oriented retrieval can meaningfully assess the usefulness of entity signals for document ranking.
 The answer is precise: they cannot --- not because entity-oriented architectures are weak, but because the evaluation environment systematically prevents the question from being answered.
-The best open-world configuration in our study achieves MAP 0.343, matching the TREC Robust04 best system and outperforming the majority of neural rerankers.
+The best configuration under clean supervision achieves MAP 0.343, matching the TREC Robust04 best system and outperforming the majority of neural rerankers.
 The architecture is competitive.
 What fails is the infrastructure around it.

 The failure is structural and operates on two levels simultaneously.
-At the entity-channel level, no configuration across 193 entity selection strategies simultaneously achieves the coverage and discrimination that open-world ranking requires.
-Narrow, discriminative entity runs cover only 19.7\% of relevant documents; broad runs cover most relevant documents but cannot distinguish them from non-relevant ones.
-The coverage--discrimination frontier is not a tuning problem --- it is a property of the Robust04 entity linking environment that persists across all supervised and unsupervised methods, at every value of $k$ tested.
-At the supervision level, every strategy available under current benchmark construction operates at the CER level, optimising for conceptual relevance while retrieval depends on observable discriminative utility.
-Better semantic models, more annotators, and finer relevance scales all improve CER.
-None of them recover the OER signal the benchmark does not annotate.
+At the entity-channel level, no leakage-free configuration across 193 entity selection strategies simultaneously achieves the coverage and discrimination that ranking requires.
+Entity runs derived from the judgments are narrow and discriminative but cover only 19.7\% of relevant documents; runs selectable without judgments cover most relevant documents but cannot distinguish them from non-relevant ones.
+The coverage--discrimination frontier is not a tuning problem---it is a property of the Robust04 entity linking environment that persists across all supervised and unsupervised methods, at every value of $k$ tested.
+At the supervision level, no strategy available under current benchmark construction targets OER.
+Binary derivation targets exclusivity, which is a proxy for rarity; LLM-generated labels target conceptual relatedness; corpus-grounded selectors approximate discriminativeness only through frequency statistics.
+Better semantic models, more annotators, and finer relevance scales all improve conceptual judgments.
+None of them recover the observable signal the benchmark does not annotate.